October 15, 2019

 Myth about hypnosis

 A trained hypnotist uses hypnosis to help people with problems such as smoking cessation and weight management but is not licensed to perform hypnotherapy.
-Hypnotherapy is performed by a hypnotherapist who is a trained, licensed, and/or certified professional.
+A trained, certified, or licensed professional called a hypnotherapist administers hypnosis.
 Only a hypnotherapist can use hypnotherapy to treat mental health problems such as phobias, stage fright, eating disorders, and certain medical conditions.
 And only a medical doctor or psychologist may become a hypnotherapist.

-To fully understand the difference between Hypnosis and hypnotherapy, keep in mind that hypnosis is a tool, and hypnotherapy is the use of a tool.
+To fully understand the difference between hypnosis and hypnotherapy, remember that hypnosis is a tool, and hypnotherapy is the use of a tool.

 Hypnosis, however, can be defined as the act of putting someone into a state of trance.
 Different experts define the state of trance differently, but almost always refer to: